 Hello!
 I’ve missed you!
 I must get better at this writing thing.
-My goal is to blog everyday, although it is very difficult when a person is as busy as I am with a zillion things going on at one time.
+My goal is to blog at least once a week, although it is very difficult when a person is as busy as I am with a zillion things going on at one time.
 This week I have been super busy, well all the time, but this week seems more hectic than usual.
 It is mostly due to an addition to our family.

 ok, well here’s the tea!
-In the past, I used to be that person who laughed at pet lover’s and how spoiled their “family member” were.
+In the past, I used to be that person who laughed at pet lovers and how spoiled their “family member” was.
 However, after getting a puppy for my birthday two years ago, I now understand.
-I am totally in love with my dog Button, a Chihuahua mixed with a mini Pincher.
-A “Chipin” they call it.
-Button, is now 2 years old, and I swear she thinks she is human!
-She has her own little personality, and thinks she is as huge as the neighbor’s Pit bull!
+I am totally in love with my fur baby. (yes, I know.
+I am a sucker for cute faces.)
+Button, a long hair Chihuahua is now 2 years old, and I swear she thinks she is human!
+She has her own little personality, and thinks she is as huge as the neighbor’s Pitbull!
 She is our little killer who is afraid of everything she shouldn’t be, and brave to things she should be afraid of.
 I was told it is called an inferior complex.
-She knows she is small, so she growls like she is huge thinking that will scare what ever it is.
+She knows she is small, so she growls like she is huge thinking that will scare whatever it is.
 No ma’am, sit down.

-Lucky was brought in to the shop in January I believe she said, and they never came back.
-Now, I am praying that nothing happened to them, that they just could not take care of him.
+Lucky was brought into the shop in January by an older woman, and they never came back.
+Now, I am praying that nothing happened to her, that she just could not take care of him.
 But Lucky has been living in the shop for three months.
-The owner started to put an ad in the Newspaper, but didn’t because she wanted to make sure Lucky received a good home.
+The owner started to put an ad in the newspaper but didn’t because she wanted to make sure Lucky received a good home.
 He is so adorable, and sweet.
 Needless to say, yes, Freddie and I just could not leave him.
 We went back the next day and picked him up.

 Button?
 Button is the queen of our home.
 She is in charge.
 My children, when they come to visit, they ask where is Button.
 My neighbor speaks to her every morning on her way to work, through the window, (we sleep with our windows open in the south).
 The whole block knows Button, and she knows them.
 So you can imagine when Lucky came, she did not like sharing her attention.
 She is not happy with us!
 As a matter of fact, she is giving us the silent treatment.
 At first, if Button was in my lap, and Lucky tried to come near, she would growl at him.
 It has been about three days, and she is getting used to him now.
 Although, I just realized tonight that Lucky is eating his food and Button’s.
-So, I am going to give him to my mother as a birthday present.
-Button will one day be queen of our home again!
+So, I am going to have to separate them and retrain Lucky on eating habits.
+Button will one day be the queen of our home again!

 Until then, I must deal with not one, but two dogs, a part of my family, who think they are human.
 Lucky has quickly adapted to Button’s routine.
-He to, has a regular nap time, and bedtime.
-Meal times are excitement running through the house, thinking they are both going “to get what ever that smell is she is cooking”.
+He to now has a regular nap time, and bedtime.
+Mealtimes are excitement running through the house, thinking they are both going “to get whatever that smell is she is cooking”.
 While I am sitting here writing about them, of course, they are both right at my feet.
 It is past their bedtime, and they are waiting on me to go to bed!
 So I guess I will end here for the night.
 I could go on and on about my “children”.

-So tomorrow, on to the next task at hand, whatever that may be.
+So until next time, on to the next task at hand, whatever that may be.
 I will definitely keep you updated on both of my little ones.
 Until then, keep spoiling, be blessed, stay southern sweet!
 I will have a fresh pot of tea waiting.